django-bridge/django-bridge/website/docs/overview.md

 # Overview

-The goal of this document is to give you an idea of how Djream works by showing how to create a Django view that's rendered with React.
+This doc gives a quick overview of how a Djream app is constructed.

 ## 1. Create a view